 History of aagenielsen.dk website.

 February 1993 there was a big exhibition at the Danish National Museum in Copenhagen, "Viking and White Christ", with extraordinary contributions from many countries.
-The hnefatafl game was everywhere to find in this exhibition, many viking graves and the viking always bringing to the other side his personal set of hnefatafl pieces.
+The hnefatafl game was everywhere to find in this exhibition with many viking graves, and the viking always bringing to the other side his personal set of hnefatafl pieces.

 October 1998 this website was started.
 One page told the story of the great 1993 viking exhibition and the game hnefatafl, the game rules (Skalk), and ended up with sending the reader off to the Swedish company Expo Media's online hnefatafl game, a "Skalk Hnefatafl 9x9" written in Java:

 Artist: Marcus Edström.

 Snip from Edström's Curriculum Vitae: "Expo Media NS AB, Graphic Designer 1993-1995.
 Expo Media developed multimedia for exhibitions, cd-rom and kiosks.
 I developed application about Vikings, East India Company, Leonardo da Vinci as well as the game Tablut.
 Initial work was done parallel to studies."

 During 2001 the Expo Media online game gradually stopped working because of changes in Java and in the browsers available.
 For some time it worked only in Netscape, then stopped there, too.
 I emailed Expo Media about it and was told that the developer had left the company, but they would try to fix the errors.
 Instead they soon after removed the online game from the internet entirely.

 It is possible still to find the Expo Media Tablut pages in the Internet Archives.